yereverluvinunclebert/tbSteampunk-clock-calendar/README.md

 If you just want to install it on your desktop, there will be a setup.exe that you download and run.
 If you want to compile this yourself, clone/download the lot.
 You will of course, need the TwinBasic IDE to make changes which is downloadable and available for free.
 If you have VB6 already installed then you can use that, of course.

- Why VB6?
+ Why TwinBasic?
 Well, with a 64 bit, modern-language upgrade improvement being delivered now, in the form of "100% compatible" TwinBasic, coupled with support for transparent PNGs via RC/Cairo, VB6 native code has an amazing future.

  ![vb6-logo-200](https://github.com/yereverluvinunclebert/Panzer-JustClock-VB6/assets/2788342/7986e544-0b94-4a10-90bb-2d9fb60c294a)